-To shift the terrain view, move your cursor to the edge of the screen or use the cursor to drag the screen.
+To shift the terrain view, move to the edge of the visible area or use the cursor to drag the screen.
+You can also turn an option on in Settings to shift the view when you move the cursor to the edge of the screen.
 To shift the view to a character, select its portrait in the roster.